apluslms/aplus-manual/m02_programming_exercises/06_graphics.rst

 alternatingly moves 5 units forward and then turns 90 degrees either left or right.

-The direction of the *n*th turn is determined with the following method.
+The direction of the *n*\ th turn is determined with the following method.
 First divide the number *n* by 2 until the result is an odd number.
 Then, if the modulus of that number with four is 1, turn to the right.
-Otherwise turn to the left.
+Otherwise, turn to the left.

 .. submit:: turtles 100
   :config: exercises/turtle_python/config.yaml